NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Under New Hampshire law RSA 290:1, a death certificate may be filed by the deceased’s next of kin, a designated agent, or a funeral director.
 This must be accomplished electronically within 36 hours of death, and followed with the original paperwork within 10 days.
 If the death occurs during a period when the Town Clerk’s office is closed, such as holidays and weekends, and the family is acting as their own funeral director, either the Town Clerk in the town or city of record where the death occurred must agree to help file, or a funeral director must be hired specifically to file electronically.

-Obtaining and Filling Out the Death Certificate:
+Obtaining and Filling Out the Paper Death Certificate:

-• The next-of-kin or designated agent completes the demographic portion;
+• The next-of-kin or designated agent completes the demographic portion.

-• If a funeral director is hired, he or she will complete the demographic portion using information provided by the family;
+• If a funeral director is hired, he or she will complete the demographic portion using information provided by the family.

-• The next-of-kin or the designated agent, if acting as the funeral director, will sign as the FD;
+• The next-of-kin or the designated agent, if acting as the funeral director, will sign as the FD.

-• The form must be filled out as specified, with no cross-outs or white-outs;
+• The form must be filled out as specified, with no cross-outs or white-outs.

-• Every box must be completed, including NA or N/A;
+• Every box must be completed, including NA or N/A.

 • Make a copy for your records.